paulfioravanti/qmk_keymaps/README.md

 Custom keymaps I have made for mechanical keyboards running [QMK Firmware][].

+## Blog Post

+I wrote a blog post all about getting started with creating a QMK keyboard
+layout:

+_[Escape the defaults and Control your keyboard with QMK][]_

+Although it is quite [Ergodox][]-centric, I think there is still enough general QMK content in there to be of use if you use any other type of keyboard.

 ## Dependencies

 In order to create a build environment, I followed the instructions on the